laoban-dev/laoban/README.md

 If you want to use it with maven or sbt or... it works fine (although those tools already have much of the capabliities that laoban brings to the javascript world)

+# What are the 'golden moments'
+* Running all the tests in parallel across multiple projects
+     * Without this I have to either use a pipeline after a commit, or make a script to call them one at a time
+* Seeing the status of the important commands
+     * When working with ten or more projects I found it very hard to get a simple of view of how well the code was behaving in each project
+* Updating all the 'react' project settings in one go
+     * You can update the template settings, call `laoban update` followed by `laoban install` and `laoban status`
+     * Now you know how all the projects have responded to the upgrade: they are all using it, and they have been compiled and tested
+* Updating a global version number
+     * If the projects are tightly coupled, I like them to share a version number.

 # Typical usage

 ## When loading a project with many subprojects from git